renatoathaydes/structured_async/README.md

 * it has a `cancel` method.
 * if any unhandled error occurs within it:
   * all asynchronous computations started within it are stopped.
   * the error is propagated to the caller even if the `Future` it comes from was not `await`-ed.
+* when it completes, anything it started but not waited for is cancelled.

-This example shows the difference:
+This example shows the basic difference:

 ```dart
 _runForever() async {